mustafaahussaam3/Real-Time-Operating-System---RTOS---/README.md

 # Real Time Operating System ( RTOS )

- Third part of Eng Mohamed Tarek Advanced Embedded Course that work with RTOS.

 - Unlike background/foreground systems that is less complex, freeRTOS is task based system which controlling complex systems using several task.
 - Each task think that it own's the processor, but actually they all own the processor but in multitasking procedure buy controlling this through our tick.